 Because of the high cost and technical challenges, it may not be possible to send astronauts to Mars.

 For coordinating conjunctions: use a comma before the conjunction.

-Tokyo was awarded the 2020 Summer Olympic Games, but the event was postponed to 2021.
+Tokyo was awarded the 2020 Summer Olympic Games, but the event was postponed to 2021 due to the pandemic.